Joe Satriani: "Shapeshifting" Tour 2021

-Joe Satriani’s new studio album, "Shapeshifting", is set for release on April 10, 2020 via Sony Music/Legacy Recordings.
-The first single, “Nineteen Eighty”, is available today on all streaming platforms and at rock radio stations nationwide.
+Joe Satriani’s new studio album, "Shapeshifting"," is set for release on April 10, 2020 via Sony Music/Legacy Recordings.
+The new single, "Big Distortion" is available on all streaming platforms today.

 Joe Satriani is the world’s most commercially successful solo guitar performer, with six gold and platinum discs to his credit (including one more gold award for the debut album by his band Chickenfoot), and sales in excess of 10 million copies.
 His 16th studio album, "What Happens Next" (Jan 12, 2018), picked up rave reviews as yet another creative breakthrough – this for a guitarist who has routinely topped guitar magazine polls since the release of his first full-length album, "Not Of This Earth", in 1986.

 Since September 18, 1970 (the day his idol Jimi Hendrix passed away), Satriani has dedicated himself to the artistry of the instrument.
 While still a teenager in his hometown of Westbury, New York, he taught guitar to another budding six-string hopeful, Steve Vai.
 A few years later, Satriani moved to San Francisco and played guitar in a popular new wave band, The Squares, and briefly joined The Greg Kihn Band before the release of "Not Of This Earth".